grotaclas/PyHelpersForPDXWikis/README.md

 #### aow4/generate_tables.py
 currently the only script for Age of Wonders 4.
 Generates several tables

+#### eu5/generate_lua_data.py

+generates most lua modules for the eu5 wiki

+#### eu5/generate_tables.py

+generates most tables for the eu5 wiki

+#### eu5/helper.py

+can generate new classes, parsers and table generators. kind of a mess. needs editing the code to use it

+#### eu5/script_docs_helper.py

+updates `eu5/script_docs_data.py`.
+Should be done after each major update to help with localising triggers and effects which is partially based on it

 #### millennia/generate_tables.py
 generates most of the tables on the wiki